Mojave MNP Trails

-Silver Peak Mojave
+Silver Peak Trail hike Mojave National Preserve

-This 8.5-mile hike ascends 2,500 feet to summit a 6.365-foot peak in the small range of mountains in the southwestern corner of Mojave National Preserve.
+This 8.5-mile hike ascends 2,500 feet to summit a 6,365-foot peak in the small range of mountains in the southwestern corner of Mojave National Preserve.
 Silver Peak looks out across the Granite Mountains toward the Kelso Dunes, Cima Dome, and the peaks of the Providence Range – a worthy view of Mojave National Preserve to be sure.
 Nearby Granite Peak is the tallest mountain in the range (6,762 feet), but Silver Peak is an easier hike because there is a rough trail leading almost all the way to the summit.
 Those hiking to Granite Peak must leave the road to forge an off-trail cross-desert ascent through tough terrain (read Bob Burd’s report for more info on bagging this peak).

 The trail to Silver Peak is unmarked, but easy to follow, if you pay attention to a few important directions.
 Just 1/4 mile from the trailhead, the trail/wash comes to a Y. The remains of a corral at the site of an old ranch can be seen up the left fork, luring you that way.
 Instead, take the right fork, which quickly reveals itself to be a jeep trail.
 After a short distance the road passes to the right the corral.
 Feel free to jump trail and explore the ruins, but return to the road afterward.
 There are footprints continuing up the wash, but this is the more circuitous route to Silver Peak.
 The wash passes through Cottonwood Springs, treating hikers to slower terrain and deceptive side-washes.